 This is a demonstration of the PilotFish eiConsole, a graphical integrated development environment for the rapid configuration of any Healthcare Interface.

-Here we see a number of example routes that are representative of some real-life uses of the software.
+Here we see a number of example routes that represent some real-life uses of the software.

 - Data acquisition and normalization of Health Information Exchange (HIE) data